maggiewu19/team_dave_v2.0/README.md

 ## App Overview

-This app consists of three pages: the preset page (ViewController), the channel page (ChannelViewController), and the change preset page (ChangePresetViewController).
-The channel page also contains settings, which opens a popup (PopUpViewController).
-The app opens up to the preset page, and the buttons at the top allow the user to navigate between pages.
+This app consists of three pages: the preset page (`ViewController`), the channel page (`ChannelViewController`), and the change preset page (`ChangePresetViewController`).
+The channel page also contains settings, which opens a popup (`PopUpViewController`).
+The app opens up to the preset page, and the buttons at the top allow the user to navigate between pages. `APIManager` handles all the API calls in order for the app the communicate with the Arduino to control the TV.